 Nishimikawa Placer Gold Mine

-Subsequently, the people who panned gold changed their means of livelihood to agriculture, and their descendants continue to live in the area even today.
-The remains of mountains where gold was panned and those of the waterways are still well preserved in the areas around the settlements, and the landscape is almost unchanged from the pictorial maps of the Edo period.
+Subsequently, mine workers changed their means of livelihood to agriculture and forestry, and their descendants still live in the area today.
+Currently, the mountains with traces of placer gold mining and the remains of the waterways around the settlements are still well preserved, and the landscape is almost unchanged from that depicted in the drawings from the Edo period.

 This is the largest mining site in the Nishimikawa Placer Gold Mine.
-The strata of the mountainside that were scraped for panning alluvial gold are still devoid of vegetation, exposing the red surface of the mountains.
-(National Historic Site/National Important Cultural Landscape)
+The strata of the mountainside that were scraped for panning placer gold are still devoid of vegetation, exposing the red surface of the mountains.
+(National Historic Site/Important Cultural Landscape)

 Sasagawa Settlement